mnadjit/notes/⚙️tech/🎓education/📓courses/compTIA_CysaPlus/Udemy/16 Lateral Movement & Pivoting IOCs.md

 	- to do so, the *kbrtgt* account password should be changed twice in short period of time to invalidate the golden ticket
 	- change password, reboot the computer, change the password again, and reboot a second time

+# Lateral Movement
+## Remote acce
+## WMIC
+Windows Management Instrumentation Command-Line

+## PSExec
+## PowerShell
+- **PowerShell Empire**
+	- A post-exploitation tool
+- **PowerSploit**
+	- Metsploit for PowerShell.
+It acts as a framework and controller that listens to PowerShell agents that are running on victims' machines

+# Pivoting
+## Port Forwarding
+#port_forwarding